healthchecks/healthchecks/templates/docs/configuring_checks.md

   as a start signal.
 * Finally, if no matching keywords are found, SITE_NAME either ignores the ping or classifies it as a failure signal, depending on the **If no keywords match** configuration option.
-Ignored pings show up in the event log with an "Ignored" label, but they do not affect check's status as they are neither "success" nor "failure" nor "start" signals.
+Ignored pings are shown in the event log with an "Ignored" label, but they do not affect check's status as they are neither "success" nor "failure" nor "start" signals.